 White patches, red patches, ulcers or lumps in the mouth, if persist for more than 3 weeks, need to be checked by your doctor as they can be a sinister condition.
 Oral pre-cancer is usually painless in the initial stages.
-Dr Girish will carry out a biopsy (a small piece of tissue from the lesion is sent to the pathologist) and if it turns out to be malignant, surgery or radiotherapy will have to be followed.
+At Mukha Facial Surgery, Dr Girish will carry out a biopsy (a small piece of tissue from the lesion is sent to the pathologist) and if it turns out to be malignant, surgery or radiotherapy will have to be followed.

 Most of these conditions are due to an associated habit such as smoking, drinkng excessive alcohol, arecca nut, pan masala and gutaka.
 There is a higher risk of transformation to oral cancer in people who have pre-malignant lesions.
 A biopsy must be done to confirm the stage of the disease and if the transformation to oral cancer has already occured.